silverjoda/Joda_research/Machinelearning/Weather_prediction/README.md

 The following tasks are of interest:

-1) Predict the weather (next few hours) given the past 12 hours of weather variables including temperature, air pressure humidity, cloud coverage, etc...
+1) Predict the weather (temperature, rainfall, windspeed) for the next X hours given the past Z hours of weather variables (temperature, air pressure, humidity, cloud coverage, etc...)

 2) Find which part of the day is most reliably predicted